thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 * Additional request-based rate limiting can be done within same component

 #### Cons:

-* Adding a new component to manage (even if it is a new Receive mode, it behaves differently)
+* Adding a new component to manage.
 * Increased tenant complexity in Thanos due to new APIs in Receive which need to account for tenants
 * Many endpoint calls on each remote write request received, only for limiting
 * Non-trivial increase in latency